caljrimmer/require-backbone-view-mock/readme.md

 });
 ```

-In this view you would like to test the method controllerParse.
-You want to instansiate the view without worrying about the dependencies.
-This view is only dependent on underscore and the template to instansiate.
-We pass a mock template in and underscore.
+In this view, you would like to test the method controllerParse.
+You want to instantiate the view without worrying about the dependencies.
+This view is only dependent on underscore and the template to instantiate.
+We pass in a mock template and underscore.

 ```javascript